Pwd9000-ML/blog-devto/posts/DevOps-Automate-Azure-RBAC/DevOps-Automate-Azure-RBAC.md

 In my repository I have created 3 main folder paths:
 ![rbac-repo-structure](./assets/RBAC-Repo-Structure.png)

+1. **pipelines**

-1. pipelines (Here we will define and create our Azure pipeline)
+Here we will define and create our Azure pipeline in yaml.

+2. **roleDefinitions**

-2. roleDefinitions (Here we will keep all our custom role definitions / or create new ones)
+Here we will keep all our custom role definitions.
+We will also maintain this path when we need to make changes to any role definitions or create new ones.

+3. **scripts**

-3. scripts (Here we will keep scripts that are used in the pipeline)
+Here we will keep a simple PowerShell script that will be used in our yaml pipeline.

 Clone the newly set up repository and let's create our first role definition JSON file now.
 We will create a simple role definition JSON that will only allow resource health read permissions, because we want to give someone the ability to look at resource health within a subscription in our tenant.
 We will use this JSON template structure to build our definition: